Summary

 - Reasons for a Business Valuation

-Seeking an appraisal of your small business market worth is beneficial for a variety of reasons.
-This is regardless of whether or not you plan to sell your company to potential buyers or transfer it to family.
+For various reasons, seeking an appraisal of your small business market worth is beneficial to small business owners.
+This is regardless of whether you plan to sell your company to potential buyers, estate tax, or transfer it to family.
 Knowing the true value of a small business helps ensure that you, as a business owner, have the confidence needed to make the most appropriate decision for your company and business portfolio.

 The Importance of a Small Business Appraisal

 This is important because it is an expectation from entrepreneurs to balance various tasks and manage the enterprise.
 Often, small business owners oversee product development, marketing campaigns, and facilitating expansion deals.
 Juggling each of these roles is difficult.
-And oftentimes, the possibility of securing a potential sale of your business complicates it.
+The possibility of securing a potential sale for your business often complicates it.

-Justify the purchase price of your business with an SBA-certified business valuation to show a defendable business’s value.
+Business owners can justify the purchase price of their business with an SBA-certified business valuation to show a defendable business’s value.

 Please read our article on what is my business worth for the small business owner to understand your business’s value.
 When it is time to sell your business, a business valuation will lead to a smoother selling process and a defendable asking price.